 For each debt you want to know:

 - what the amount currently owing is from a statement in the last month or so.
-If there is only an annual statement for a loan, estimate how much is still to go, there is no need at to get bogged down by having to phone them up and ask at the moment.
+If there is only an annual statement for a loan, estimate how much is still to go, at the moment don’t get bogged down by having to phone the creditor up for the exact amount.

 - what the monthly repayment is; and

-- what the current interest rate is if that is known.
-A very low rate, e.g. 1.8% on a credit card, is probably a monthly interest rate.
-Convert it to annual using this calculator.
+- what the current interest rate is.
+A very low rate, e.g. 1.8% on a credit card, is probably a monthly interest rate so convert it to annual using this calculator.

-Ask your friend if they have any amounts owing on rent / mortgage, utilities or council tax – there are priority debts so list those separately.
+Ask your friend if they have any amounts owing on rent/mortgage, utilities or council tax – these are priority debts so list those separately.
 Also any benefits overpayments that are being repaid.
 Ask your friend if they can think of anything that is missing.
-There may be a credit card where all the statements are online – get friend to log on and find the current balance.
-Do they have an overdraft.
+There may be a credit card where all the statements are online – can your friend log on and find the current balance?
+Do they have an overdraft?